Kids' Headaches: The Diagnosis Is Difficult

 family friction, or too many demands by parents.
 The healthcare provider needs to

-also determine whether anxiety or depression may be present.
+also find out whether anxiety or depression may be present.

-These headaches are usually easily treatable with over-the-counter medicine, such
+These headaches are often easily treatable with over-the-counter medicine, such as

-as acetaminophen or ibuprofen.
-Your healthcare provider will instruct you how to administer
+acetaminophen or ibuprofen.
+Your healthcare provider will tell you how to give these medicines

-these medicines safely.
-It is also important to identify possible triggers and make
+safely.
+It's also important to identify likely triggers and make lifestyle changes

-lifestyle changes including diet, sleep patterns, exercise and study habits.
+in diet, sleep patterns, exercise, and study habits.

 A migraine headache is sometimes one-sided and throbbing.
-It is occasionally accompanied
+It's sometimes occurs with

-by nausea and vomiting, or sensitivity to light, noise or both.
-Some migraines are
+nausea and vomiting, or sensitivity to light, noise, or both.
+Some migraines are preceded

-of developing migraines themselves.
-Fortunately, migraines may disappear in some children
+headaches.
+Fortunately, migraines may go away in some children several years after

 especially after injury in sporting activities like football and baseball.
 The child

-acute migraine headache, and there are others used to prevent frequently occurring
+migraine headache.
+Other medicines can be used to prevent frequently occurring headaches.

-headaches.
-Your healthcare provider will advise you on the proper medicines you can
+Your healthcare provider will advise you on the correct medicines you can give to

 A headache in a child who has had a blow to the head or a recent history of head trauma.